minirust/specr/specr-transpile/README.md

 Argmatch can also be applied to `self`.

 ### Forward declarations
-Forward declarations in PseudoRust are method implementations missing their code block `{ ... }`.
+Forward declarations in specr lang are method implementations missing their code block `{ ... }`.

 Example:
 ```rust